pouriaHemmati/JustifiedTextView/README.md

-# PHhJustifiedTextView for android (Persian - English)
+# JustifiedTextView for android (Persian - English)

 This project provides a view for android apps that implements justified text view.